wechaty/docusaurus/docusaurus/docs/api/wechaty-message.md

 ### message.from\(\) ⇒ `Contact | null`

-* The method gets the sender from the message.
-* the method returns `null` if it does not find the sender
-* This is an instance method of class `Message`
+By using message.from, you will receive the sender name from the message.
+If the method could not find the sender, it will return `null`.
+See the following example of instance method of class `Message`:

 ### Example